-Holi, the festival of colours, is celebrated in India during the Spring season.
-The festival (originally a Hindu festival) celebrates spring, love and life with colours.
-People drench each other in colour waters and smear colours on each other irrespective of caste, creed, religion and wealth.
+Holi, the festival of colors, is celebrated in India during the Spring season.
+The festival (originally a Hindu festival) celebrates spring, love, and life with colors.
+People drench each other in color waters and smear colors on each other irrespective of caste, creed, religion, and wealth.
 After the festival, they indulge in a grand feast which consists of a variety of sweets, vegetarian and non-vegetarian dishes.

 Hindu Mythology: The festival revolves around the Hindu mythological divine character Krishna (an incarnation of Lord Vishnu) and his eternal love for Radha.
-The skin colour of Krishna is dark blue and Radha is fair-skinned so Krishna colored Radha’s face with the color of his choice and ever since, the playful colouring of Radha’s face has been commemorated during Holi.
+The skin color of Krishna is dark blue and Radha is fair-skinned so Krishna colored Radha’s face with the color of his choice and ever since the playful coloring of Radha’s face has been commemorated during Holi.

 Bhang:The celebration of Holi is associated with intoxication to elevate the mood and celebration spirit.
 Alcohol was never considered to be a part of traditional Hindu festivals although now it’s usage is widespread.
 So a herbal intoxicating drink called Bhang is prepared from the dried leaves of cannabis (Marijuna) which are grounded in mortar and pestle and mixed with spices and small round capsules are made from those.
 The custom of consuming bhang is said to have originated from the Ghats of Benares in North India which is a hub of worship of Lord Shiva, who, according to Hindu mythology always remains intoxicated by consuming this concoction.

 From the bhang, innumerable recipes are made.
 Some of them are:-

 Thandai: A delicious drink, a must have during the Holi, prepared by mixing bhang with milk, spices, and dried fruits.